Physical Therapy DPT

 For more information, visit the Physical Therapy and Rehabilitation Science page on the College of Nursing and Health Professions website.

-For application instructions, visit the Drexel's Graduate Admission page for the Doctor of Physical Therapy.
+For application instructions, visit Drexel's Graduate Admission page for the Doctor of Physical Therapy.

 Degree Requirements

-The DPT curriculum occurs in a 10-week quarter format over ten quarters: fall, winter, spring, and summer I; fall, winter, spring, and summer II; and fall, winter, and spring III.
+The DPT curriculum occurs in a 10-week quarter format over ten quarters: fall, winter, spring, and summer I; fall, winter, spring, and summer II; and fall and winter III.
 Classes begin in late September for first-year students.
 The curriculum is subject to modification.

 PTRS 507Neuroscience I3.0